veltzer/data_samples/README.md

-# data_samples
+# samples_data
-Various samples of various data types
+Data samples to serve multiple of my projects
+These include audio, video, images, xml, json, yaml and more...